Harsh-ECX/MySQL/MySQL for Linux EN.md

       - Floating ip resource
       - Mirror disk resource

-     If you want to know how to add resource, please refer to "EXPRESSCLUSTER X 4.1 for Linux Installation and Configuration Guide".
+     If want to know how to add the resource, please refer to "EXPRESSCLUSTER X 4.1/2/3 for Linux Installation and Configuration Guide".
      After you add failver group and execute apply the configuration file, you start failover group by server1.

 2. Install MySQL on both servers